0xless/less_on_sec/content/posts/reversing_the_FT100_BLE_Fitness_Bracelet.md

 ASCII  : .......test: testg
 ```

-For this test, the notification, is a whatsapp notification and the text shown on the screen is: `test: test`.
+For this test, the notification is a whatsapp notification and the text shown on the screen is: `test: test`.
-We can see from the logs of out instrumented app that we see `ab121714010101746573743a207465737467` payload written to the characteristic with handle `0x2c`.
+We can see from the logs of our instrumented app that we see `ab121714010101746573743a207465737467` payload written to the characteristic with handle `0x2c`.
 By converting it in ASCII we can see that the text payload is shared in cleartext as `746573743a2074657374` is the hex for ASCII `test: test`.
 Last byte looks suspicious and I'm sure it's some kind of CRC, but we will figure this out later.

 Based on what we know, we can make an educated guess and suppose that the base message frame looks something like this:
 | Offset | Field      | Note                                                        |